Diadochi

 The most notable Diadochi include Ptolemy, Antigonus, Cassander, and Seleucus as the last remaining at the end of the Wars of the Successors, ruling in Egypt, Asia-Minor, Macedon and Persia respectively, all forging dynasties lasting several centuries.

 Background

 Ancient role

 In ancient Greek, diadochos is a noun (substantive or adjective) formed from the verb, diadechesthai, "succeed to," a compound of dia- and dechesthai, "receive."
 The word-set descends straightforwardly from Indo-European *dek-, "receive", the substantive forms being from the o-grade, *dok-.
 Some important English reflexes are dogma, "a received teaching," decent, "fit to be received," paradox, "against that which is received."
 The prefix dia- changes the meaning slightly to add a social expectation to the received.
-The diadochos expects to receive it, hence a successor in command or any other office, or a succeeding work gang on work being performed by relays of work gangs, or metaphorically light being the successor of sleep.
+The diadochos, being a successor in command or any other office, expects to receive that office.